MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/the-underlying-connection-was-closed-error.md

 ## Resolution

 1. Configure the settings on the proxy server to allow access to the endpoints that are used by the service.
-For a list of IP addresses and URLs that are used by Microsoft Exchange Online, see the Exchange Online section of [Office 365 URLs and IP addresses](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide#bkmk_exo&preserve-view=true).
+For a list of IP addresses and URLs that are used by Microsoft Exchange Online, see the Exchange Online section of [Microsoft 365 URLs and IP addresses](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide#bkmk_exo&preserve-view=true).

 2. Make sure that proxy settings are configured correctly on the Exchange servers in your environment by doing the following:
    1. Set the proxy in Internet Explorer.